My take on 2016 SANS State of Application Security Report

 Application Security Isn't Mature

-Lower interest to protect commercial applications
+Lower interest in protecting commercial applications

 Vendors are now required to follow security policies

-In the 2016 survey, 40% of respondents have documented approaches and policies that third-party software vendors must adhere to, while in 2015, only 28% had any comprehensive vendor risk-management program.
+In the 2016 survey, 40% of respondents have documented approaches and policies that third-party software vendors must adhere to, while in 2015, only 28% had any comprehensive vendor risk management program.